manni8436/MS2-Project/README.md

     * Easy to use layout.
     * Easy to read instructions.
     * A bright but sutle colour scheme that is eye catching but isnt overwhelming.
-    * Hover feature that is clear and precise to be used to highlight what is seleced during game play.
+    * Hover feature that is clear and precise to be used while choosing a selection.
+    * In addition to hover feature, upon selection the colour theme of the selected items will change colour to indicate that it has been selected.
+    * When a match has been made, the colour will change colour to indicate a confirmed match.

 ## FINAL DESIGN